 We are investing a significant amount in a s strategic investments from 2019 to 2024 that will build on substantive ESRC investment to-date.

 The focus of these investments range from understanding the impact of climate change on communities and the role governments and political structures have in managing and mitigating those impacts, to examining systemic energy supply and demand, energy transitions and pathways towards driving, governing and sustaining emissions reductions.
 The scale of these investigations also vary along geographic, geopolitical, sectoral, local and international lines.

 In the UK, the publication of the Clean Growth Strategy and the DEFRA 25-year Environmental Plan provide clear opportunities for social science to take a leading role and make a substantial contribution.
 Through the co-design of research with a range of stakeholders, including those from industry, policy and across civil society, we will benefit from a broad range of perspectives that will enable us to inform tangible policy and practice outcomes.

-We will build on our current portfolio of research across areas such as the economics of climate change, sustainable prosperity, exploration of the environment-energy-water nexus, and investigations into issues around food security, environmental sustainability and innovative energy systems.
-We will fund new research that complements this current portfolio and covers a broad spectrum of social science relating to climate change.
+We are building on our current portfolio of research across areas such as the economics of climate change, sustainable prosperity, exploration of the environment-energy-water nexus, and investigations into issues around food security, environmental sustainability and innovative energy systems.
+We are funding new research that complements this current portfolio and covers a broad spectrum of social science relating to climate change.

 This includes the recently funded Centre for Climate Change and Social Transformations (CAST), a £5 million climate change research centre at Cardiff University, and the Place-based Climate Action Network (P-CAN), a £3.5 million research network to support the UK’s transition to a low-carbon economy.